Vishal2706/language_translator/README.md

-# language_translator
-# with Tensorflow
+# language_translator with Tensorflow

-i'm using bidirectional seq2seq neural network with attention decoder
+Developed by bidirectional seq2seq neural network with attention decoder